 - If your credit union is federally chartered, you may file a complaint with the National Credit Union Administration.

 - If your credit union is state chartered, you may file a complaint with that state's regulator.
-Complaints about California-chartered credit unions may be filed with the Department of Business Oversight.
+Complaints about California-chartered credit unions may be filed with the Department of Financial Protection and Innovation (DFPI).
 To find other states' regulators, see the National Association of State Credit Union Supervisors.

 If Your Bank/Lender Is Not A Credit Union: